COURSES AND SERVICES

 The goal for this course is for students to recognize and produce the language necessary for both reading and writing theses, research papers, and academic articles.
 Students read to analyze the language used to build and organize academic argument.
 Students write analyses and literature reviews to rehearse and apply linguistic and rhetorical strategies with attention to clear form and meaning relationships.

 Students will improve their speaking skills to lead and participate in class discussions focused on specific readings, to describe a topic, define key terms, present research or an argument and ask and answer questions leading to fuller understanding of the topic under discussion and related readings.
+Note: ELCA 26: Academic Speaking and Listening may be offered as a substitute for this course during certain semesters.

 ADMISSIONS REQUIREMENTS FOR ENGLISH

 You can apply to the English Language Center without applying to RIT.
-If you would like to apply to the English Language Center, you can apply here.
+If you would like to apply to the English Language Center, you can apply here

 PLAN FOR YOUR DEGREE STUDY / COMPLETE ENGLISH REQUIREMENTS